boazsegev/iodine/README.md

 # ... the rest of the application remains unchanged.
 ```

-The new Redis client can also be used for asynchronous Redis command execution. i.e.:
+Iodine's Redis client can also be used for asynchronous Redis command execution. i.e.:

 ```ruby
 if(Iodine::PubSub.default.is_a?
 Iodine::PubSub::Redis)